Active Directory vs Entra ID

 It's possible to keep AD as the primary identity store and still meet modern authentication and compliance requirements.
 The key is extending AD with a dedicated solution designed specifically for on-premises environments, rather than middleware designed to bridge to the cloud.

-The result is an AD environment better equipped against modern threats, without adding cost and complexity.
+The result is an AD environment that's better equipped against modern threats, without adding cost and complexity.

 Every organization uses the cloud to some degree.
 The real question is where control over identity and authentication should sit in a hybrid world.